dappnode/DAppNodeDocs/docs/user/staking/gnosis-chain/solo.md

   - Teku Gnosis
   - Lodestar Gnosis
 - **Web3Signer Gnosis**

+After you’ve chosen from the 3 columns (EL, CL and Remote Signer), click on accept changes.

 :::tip Checkpoint Sync is your friend for syncing Consensus Clients Execution clients take a long time to sync.
 Hence, once you start staking with one you will most likely stick with it.
 However, you can switch consensus clients at any time thanks to the magic of "checkpoint sync".
 Make sure to toggle the "use checksync" option when installing your consensus client, and you can change at any point from one to another with barely any downtime.